kbsingh/syscleanup/README.txt

 Contributing:
-  Hosted at http://gitorious.org/syscleanup/syscleanup; feel free to fork but do push merge requests :)
+  Hosted at https://github.com/kbsingh/syscleanup; feel free to fork but do push merge requests :)

 ToDo:
   * Create a yum loop that does 'reinstall' for packages that need restored
   * Add a getopts based options parser and allow user to just run some parts of the script
-  * Make smart enough to handle changed-but-config files
+  * Make smart enough to handle changed-but-config ( and ghost ) files

 Authors
   Karanbir Singh <kbsingh@karan.org>